bukiadeniji/sensu2-pagerduty-plugin/README.md

 2. Install the PD agent package

-`sudo yum install --enablerepo=pdagent pdagent pdagent-integrations`
+`yum install --enablerepo=pdagent pdagent pdagent-integrations`

 3. Download this patch to your Sensu2 server host